Tell Me A Story: Fun Facts About Gemstones Add Interest to Your Handmade Jewelry

-Sapphire's lore generally centers around eyesight and vision, especially for blue sapphires.
-Clergymen in the Middle Ages wore blue sapphire rings, believing the blue hues were symbolic of heaven, and healers and medicine men believed touching a blue sapphire to the eyes would soothe tired eyes and improve vision.
+Sapphire’s lore generally centers around eyesight and vision, especially for blue sapphires.
+Clergymen in the Middle Ages wore blue sapphire rings, believing the blue hues were symbolic of heaven.
+Healers and medicine men believed touching a blue sapphire to the eyes would soothe tired eyes and improve vision.

-In addition to protecting sailors from drowning, nightmares, and seasickness, aquamarine is associated to many other legends involving water.
-No wonder, as the word aquamarine literally means "ocean water."
-Ancient sailors believed that the fish-like lower portion of mermaids' bodies were made of aquamarine.
-Healers and medicine men in various cultures have thought that water touched by aquamarine could heal ailments of the eyes and lungs.
+In addition to protecting sailors from drowning, nightmares, and seasickness, aquamarine is associated with many other legends involving water.
+No wonder, as the word aquamarine literally means “ocean water.”
+Ancient sailors believed that the fish-like lower portion of mermaids’ bodies were made of aquamarine.
+Healers and medicine men in various cultures thought water touched by aquamarine could heal ailments of the eyes and lungs.

 Ready to add color and value to your jewelry designs with gemstones?
 Learn more about gemstones’ hardness and durability, so you can set stones in the safest way.